-Godfrey moved to Tombstone since it was a mining boom-town.
-That's where he decided to open a butcher market.
+Godfrey moved to Tombstone since it was a mining boom-town, to open a butcher market.
 His two younger brothers were also involved: Manfred and Charles.

-On June 22, 1881 a fire rages through a section of downtown Tombstone.
-The flames race right up to the building directly across the street - and the Golden Eagle Brewery was spared.
+- On June 22, 1881 a fire rages through part of downtown Tombstone.
+Flames race right up to the building directly across the street – the Golden Eagle Brewery was spared.

-April 24, 1882 – Ben’s business still was doing well.
-He promoted it by making the local news publications aware of his quality updates.
+- April 24, 1882 – Ben’s business still doing well.
+He promoted it by making local news publications aware of his quality updates.

 A Devastating Tombstone Fire